-Open-Close Principle Non-member functions improve the flexibility and extensibility of classes by extending its functionality but without
+Open-Close Principle Non-member functions improve the flexibility and extensibility of classes by adding functionalities without altering the original class code and behavior

 Member Functions vs. Free Functions

 "If you're writing a function that can be implemented as either a member or as a non-friend non-member, you should prefer to implement it as a nonmember function.
 That decision increases class encapsulation.
 When you think encapsulation, you should think non-member functions" - Scott Mevers.
 Effective C++